 Now housing the Office of the Prime Minister of Malta, the Auberge de Castille was once the official seat of the knights of the Langue of Castille, Leon, and Portugal.

-Right next to it, you can marvel at the oldest church in the city, the Church of Our Lady of Victory, and the Church of Saint Catherine of Italy that was built by the Italian knights of St. John.
+Right next to it, you can marvel at the oldest church in the city, the Church of Our Lady of Victory, and the Church of Saint Catherine of Italy which was built by the Italian knights of St. John.

-THE ROYAL OPERA HOUSE AND THE PARLIAMENT OF MALTA
+8. THE ROYAL OPERA HOUSE AND THE PARLIAMENT OF MALTA

-THE CITY GATE AND THE TRITON FOUNTAIN
+9. THE CITY GATE AND THE TRITON FOUNTAIN

 But the true icon in this place is the Triton Fountain.
-It became such a beloved landmark right from the start (60 years ago), so who am I to argue with three mermen holding up a giant plate?
+It became such a beloved landmark right from the start (about 60 years ago), so who am I to argue with three mermen holding up a giant plate?

-A HIDDEN GEM IN VALLETTA: SUNDAY IN SCOTLAND CHOCOLATE BOUTIQUE
+10. A HIDDEN GEM IN VALLETTA: SUNDAY IN SCOTLAND CHOCOLATE BOUTIQUE